arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/patch_update_document.md

-If the document exists and can be updated, then an *HTTP 201* or an *HTTP 202* is returned (depending on *waitForSync*, see below), the *Etag* header field contains the new revision of the document and the *Location* header contains a complete URL under which the document can be queried.
+If the document exists and can be updated, then an *HTTP 201* or an *HTTP 202* is returned (depending on *waitForSync*, see below), the *Etag* header field contains the new revision of the document (in double quotes) and the *Location* header contains a complete URL under which the document can be queried.

-Optionally, the query parameter *waitForSync* can be used to force synchronization of the document replacement operation to disk even in case that the *waitForSync* flag had been disabled for the entire collection.
+Optionally, the query parameter *waitForSync* can be used to force synchronization of the updated document operation to disk even in case that the *waitForSync* flag had been disabled for the entire collection.
 Thus, the *waitForSync* query parameter can be used to force synchronization of just specific operations.
 To use this, set the *waitForSync* parameter